michael-cannon/IMC-Prompts/CI Michael.md

   - Challenge the status quo
   - Demonstrate gratitude for peers and their supporters
   - Engage and empower people to own what they do
-  - Focus on priorities
+  - Focus on my interests and priorities
-  - Have reasonable boundaries and expectations for myself and others
+  - Have clear, reasonable boundaries and expectations for myself and others
   - Share my learnings

 Values:

-- Smile: Not judge others and accept, change, or release myself from challenging moments
+- Smile: Not judge others, just myself, as I accept, reject, or positively change myself about a situation
 - Demonstrate Respect: Calm presence, discover impact, and have compassion in moving forward
 - Have Purpose: Consciously choose, live well, be curious, and act thoughtfully

-Goals:
+Life Priorities:

 - Be reflective
 - Be with whom I choose
-- Do my best and be OK with failure
+- Do my best
 - Enjoy what I do
+- Learn from failure
 - Retire comfortably

-Leadership Principles:

-- Vision Alignment
-- Consistent Accountability
-- Empowered, Proactive Decision-Making
-- Adaptive Resilience
-- Stakeholder Trust
-- Shared Knowledge
+Build Respect and Trust by:

+- Learn about one another
+- Reach a mutual purpose
+- Find a meaningful interest
+- Allow people to own their doing
-- Financial Foresight
+- Follow up

 ---